Pattadakal: History

 In the advent of the 14th century, Pattadakal, the Malaprabha valley, as well as much of the Deccan region, was subject to raids and plunder by the Delhi Sultanate armies that devastated the region.
 This period ended with the rise of the Vijayanagara Empire.
 It was responsible for the construction of forts for the protection of the monuments, as evidenced by inscriptions in the fort at Badami.
 Pattadakal was a part of the border region that witnessed wars between Vijayanagara and the Sultanates to its north.
-Following the collapse of Vijayanagara Empire in 1565, Pattadakal was annexed by the Sultanate of Bijapur, which was ruled by the Adil Shahi dynasty.
+Following the collapse of the Vijayanagara Empire in 1565, Pattadakal was annexed by the Sultanate of Bijapur, which was ruled by the Adil Shahi dynasty.
 In the late 17th century, the Mughal Empire, under Aurangzeb, gained control of Pattadakal from the Sultanate.
 After the collapse of the Mughal Empire, Pattadakal came under the control of the Maratha Empire.
-It later changed hands, yet again, when Haider Ali and Tipu Sultan wrested control of it in late 18th century but would lose it when the British defeated Tipu Sultan and annexed the region.
+It later changed hands, yet again, when Haider Ali and Tipu Sultan wrested control of it in the late 18th century, but would lose it when the British defeated Tipu Sultan and annexed the region.

 The monuments at Pattadakal are evidence of the existence, and the history, of interaction between the early northern and southern styles of Hindu arts.
 According to T. Richard Blurton, the history of temple arts in northern India is unclear as the region was repeatedly sacked by invaders from Central Asia, particularly during the Muslim incursions from the 11th century onward.
 The subsequent "warfare has greatly reduced the quantity of surviving examples".
-The Pattadakal monuments completed in 7th and 8th century are among the earliest surviving examples of these early religious arts and ideas.
+The Pattadakal monuments, completed in the 7th and 8th centuries, are among the earliest surviving examples of these early religious arts and ideas.